-As the temperatures have been soring into the triple digits in California this past week, those of us with dogs have been at a cross roads.
+As the temperatures have been soaring nationwide, those of us with dogs have been at a crossroads.
 For the most part, we try to keep our canine friends cool by taking them outside as little as possible.
 This usually entails quick potty breaks in the early morning and once the sun has gone down.
 But have you ever noticed how some dogs seem to crave the heat?
 No matter what you do to keep them inside in the A/C, they insist on splooting out on the hot cement.

 For the most part, people love sunbathing whether it’s at the beach or in your own backyard next to the pool.
 We soak in the sun and the Vitamin D. Just like it feels good to us, it feels great to them also.
 The extra warmth that they get helps regulate their overall body temperature, too.
 It does feel great, but it’s the health benefits that are the most beneficial to them.